tushar-mohan/perftools/README.md

 **PapiEx** provides a command-line interface to [PAPI](http://icl.cs.utk.edu/papi/)

-To build and install PapiEx, see [INSTALL.md](INSTALL.md).
+To build and install PapiEx, see the [build instructions](INSTALL.md).
 For a copy of the license, see the [COPYING](COPYING) file in the same directory.

 Table of Contents
 =================